MauricioVigo/Cybersecurity/M87 Vm/README.md

 <a name="step2"></a>
 ## Step 2
 We are aware that both of our machines exist within the same network.
 However, the IP address of M87 remains unknown.
-To resolve this, we can employ the <code>nmap</code> tool with the -sn argument, which conducts a ping scan for network discovery.
+To resolve this, we can employ the <code>nmap</code> tool with the <code>-sn</code> argument, which conducts a ping scan for network discovery.

 ![image](https://github.com/MauricioVigo/Cybersecurity/assets/95547003/c66154ff-2561-4d62-b0f6-06e132cc77c0)